Editor's Note: This post was updated in July 2021.

-Design for Manufacturing is on the radar of every manufacturer seeking to drive efficiencies while delivering higher quality products.
-Through this practice, R&D and manufacturing engineers are aligned and working collaboratively, helping eliminate the issues that stand in the way of delivering innovative products to market faster.
+Design for manufacturing is the process of designing to account for manufacturing constraints.
+This design process considers the assembly process, testing, and potential factory constraints in early design stages which helps prevent mistakes and makes the overall manufacturing process more efficient.
+This is on the radar of every manufacturer seeking to drive efficiencies while delivering higher quality products.
+Through this practice, R&D and manufacturing engineers are aligned and working collaboratively, helping to eliminate the issues that stand in the way of delivering innovative products to market faster.

 In a typical manufacturing environment, engineers lack needed visibility into how their designs might impact the manufacturing process and line.
-When production characteristics are underrepresented in engineering decisions, manufacturers incur extra cost and time, especially in the ramp-up phase and when going to market.
+Most manufacturers are not involved in the design process which leads to underrepresented production characteristics in engineering decisions.
+This results in manufacturers incurring extra cost and time, especially in the ramp-up phase and when going to market.

 In other words, manufacturing is often hit by surprises with designs that are difficult, time-consuming and/or costly to implement because they can’t access product engineering information early in the process.
 Complicating matters is that product engineering and manufacturing planning rely on different systems, tools, and file formats.
 Plus, the serial process of transferring designs to manufacturing differs from plant to plant.